-On the course there is support with the UCAS application.
-The November start allows students apply for the April intake at universities, if this is an option, and the January start allows students to apply for the September intake.
+On the course there is support with the UCAS application from a personal tutor and a Programme Leader. .
+The September start allows students apply for the April intake at universities, if this is an option, and the January start allows students to apply for the September intake.

 On this course you will experience a combination of teaching and learning styles as follows:

 - Workshop/study sessions

 The knowledge gained through these sessions will allow you to produce a variety of assignments, such as essays, reports, presentations and leaflets, ect.